gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 ### Finishing touches

-We're nearly done, and there's only one minor thing left to do.
+We're almost done, and there's only one minor thing left to do.
 Our bar chart and our table both have headers, and the styles of these headers currently look very different:

 ![Table and bar chart header styles](img/header_styles_before.png)